 - To make a profit and reinvest the money in a better investment.

-- To get rid of a bad mortgage situation, getting out of debt, downsize, and save money.
+- Get rid of a bad mortgage situation, get out of debt, downsize, and save money.

 - To move to another geographical area because of a changed life situation.

 - To have the cash to buy a better house.